PlaidCloud/website/content/en/docs/tasks/kubelet-credential-provider/kubelet-credential-provider.md

 <!-- overview -->

-Starting from Kubernetes v1.20, the kubelet can dynamically retrieve credentials for a container image registry using exec plugins.
-The kubelet and the exec plugin communicate through stdio (stdin, stdout, and stderr) using Kubernetes versioned APIs.
+Starting from PlaidCloud v1.20, the kubelet can dynamically retrieve credentials for a container image registry using exec plugins.
+The kubelet and the exec plugin communicate through stdio (stdin, stdout, and stderr) using PlaidCloud versioned APIs.
 These plugins allow the kubelet to request credentials for a container registry dynamically as opposed to storing static credentials on disk.
 For example, the plugin may talk to a local metadata server to retrieve short-lived credentials for an image that is being pulled by the kubelet.